rommel-rodriguez/acme_encounters/README.md

 ## Overview

-The program prompts the user for an input file name or file path, and outputs a table that represents the number of encounters/schedule overlaps between two ACME employees per table row.
+The user provides the program of , and outputs a table that represents the number of encounters/schedule overlaps between two ACME employees per table row.
 The rows are sorted using the names of the first column as key.